GWC-DCMB/curriculum-notebooks/paper/paper.md

 followed by independent practice time to reinforce coding concepts, and culminates in a data science capstone project using real-world data.
-We believe our open curriculum is a valuable resource to the wider education community and hope that educators will use and improve our lessons, challenge problems, and teaching best-practices.
+We believe our open curriculum is a valuable resource to the wider education community and hope that educators will use and improve our lessons, practice problems, and teaching best practices.
 Anyone can contribute to [our educational materials on GitHub](https://github.com/GWC-DCMB).

 # Statement of Need

-As women in the Department of Computational Medicine and Bioinformatics at the University of Michigan, we experience the gender gap first hand in our field.
+As women bioinformatics trainees at the
+University of Michigan, we experience the gender gap in our field first-hand.
 During the 1974-1975 academic year, women achieved 18.9% of total Bachelor's degrees in computer and information sciences in the US [@nces_digest_2012].
 By 1983-1984 this peaked at 37.1%, but fell to 17.6% by 2010-2011.
 We also see this